Board Certified, New York City Based, Osteopath Specializing in Spine, Pain and Sports Medicine

 What Are The Causes Of Foot Pain / Ankle Pain?

 Foot and ankle pain can be caused by numerous occurrences, that can be acute or traumatically induced, to muscles, nerves, ligaments or bone.
-This can occur from chonric overuse or a acute injury like a fall.
-Pain on top of foot, or exterior tendonitis is a common source of foot pain.
-Twisted ankle can create excruciating ankle pain, and is often caused by exercise and sport.
+This can occur from chronic overuse or an acute injury like a fall.
+Pain on the top of the foot, or exterior tendonitis is a common source of foot pain.
+A twisted ankle can create excruciating ankle pain and is often caused by exercise and sport.
 The Achilles tendon is vulnerable to sprains, which can lead to heel pain.

 Bursitis produces pain in either the feet or ankles.
 It is when the bursa – a small fluid-filled sac near a joint, bone, or tendon – becomes inflamed, usually due to repetitive motion.